Back to Dealfront DigestSales

 You should outline your goals and objectives at the TOFU, MOFU, and BOFU stages.
 Set clear goals alongside key performance indicators (KPIs) to help you track progress.

-For instance, if your customer is looking for an eco-friendly product, you can create (with your content marketing team) the following content for all three stages:
+For instance, if your customer needs an eco-friendly product, you can create (with your content marketing team) the following content for all three stages.

 • Reach potential customers with a TOFU content piece that focuses on their needs and pain points.
 Explain why green living is significant and why companies should pursue that lifestyle.